adamryman/go-truss/TUTORIAL.md

 You can control the location of the output folders for your service by specifying the following flags when running truss
 ```
-  -svcout {go-style-package-path to where you want the {Name}-service folder to be}
+  -svcout {go-style-package-path to where you want the {Name} folder to be}
   -pbout {go-style-package-path to where you want the *.pb.go interface definitions to be}
 ```